Identify the hardware and software prerequisites for the Haptics SDK.

 Follow the instructions to install it on your engine.

-The Haptics SDK for Unreal supports both the “Oculus OVRPlugin + OpenXR backend” and the “Epic Native OpenXR with Oculus vendor extensions” XR API while using the Meta XR Plugin.
-To set it up, go to Edit > Project Settings > Plugins > Meta XR and then select your preferred configuration as the XR API, as shown in the image below:
+The Haptics SDK for Unreal supports both the “Oculus OVRPlugin + OpenXR backend” and the “Epic Native OpenXR with Oculus vendor extensions” XR API configurations.
+To select one, go to Edit > Project Settings > Plugins > Meta XR and choose your preferred option:

 In the same window, click on Launch Meta XR Project Setup Tool.